ProHaller/site/content/about.md

 +++
 title = "About Me"
-in_search_index = true
+description = "Roland Haller, learner extraordinaire and passionate Rustacean" template = "page.html" in_search_index = true
+[taxonomies]
+tags = ["roland"]
 +++

-_This sub-page is always a work in progress and may be updated at any time._
+_This page is always a work in progress and may be updated at any time._

 {{ image( src="/img/me.png", alt="Roland", position="left", style="max-width: 150px;"  ) }}